dotlang/language/README.md

 `y : MyType; y = x{};`
 `y : MyType; y = x{y: 5};`  //clone with modification
 - When calling a function, if a single call is being made, you can omit `()`.
 So instead of `int x = f(1,2,3);` you can write `int x = f 1,2,3;`
-- You can use `params` to hint compiler to create appropriate array for a variadic function: `func print(x: int, params int[] rest) {...}` - rest is a normal array which is created by compiler for each call to `print` function.
+- You can use `params` to hint compiler to create appropriate array for a variadic function: `func print(x: int, params int[] rest) {...}`
-- The `$` array contains function inputs.
-This is useful specially in lambda expresions.
+- rest is a normal array which is created by compiler for each call to `print` function.

 ###Variables
 Variables are defined using `var name : type`.
 If you assign a value to the variable, you can omit the type part.